-In the first addition to our “Design Your Website To Increase Sales” series we will show you the fundamentals of brand design.
+In this article we will show you the fundamentals of brand design.

 Brand design can be a fundamental tool for supercharging your sales to the next level.
 If you’re wondering how you can use your visuals to increase your online sales, then you are in the right place.
 Brand design is a powerful outlet to visually express who you are as a business or brand.
 An intentional brand design can also work as a proper customer magnet when done correctly.